 When a dispute arises from a problem and the matter goes to court, a forensic engineer serves the judicial process even though the engineer has been retained by one of the parties to the dispute.
 Hence the adjective forensic meaning ‘belonging to, used in, or suitable to courts of law or to public discussion and debate’.
 (Ref.
 2) Fortunately, more than 90% of disputes are settled out of court.

 A student should note the different engineering disciplines that identify the cause of problems.
-For example, civil, mechanical, electrical, bio-mechanical and environmental.
+For example, civil, mechanical, electrical, bio-mechanical, foundation, geotechnical, and environmental.
 Also note associations like the American Society of Civil Engineers and others in the US, Canada and elsewhere representing the interests of these disciplines.

 S/he should research the different categories of forensic expertise that have developed – many 1,000s – by visiting a site like www.seakexperts.com. (also see Ref.
 3) SEAK, Inc. is an expert training firm in the U.S. that offers courses on expert work.
 Expert Communication, Inc at www.expertcommunications.com is another in the U.S. that guides forensic experts.